realA10001986/Time-Circuits-Display/AddOns.md

 2) Option **_Enhanced Time Travel notification_** checked

-If a time travel sequence is started by button, the situation is as above: The TCD itself takes care of "acceleration", calculates in advance when the temporal displacement will start and notifies other props 5 seconds ahead.
+If a time travel sequence is started by button, the situation is as above: The TCD itself takes care of "acceleration", calculates in advance when the temporal displacement sequence will start and notifies other props 5 seconds ahead.
 However, by using the enhanced TIMETRAVEL message, the lead time becomes variable.
-The TCD can actually tell other props when exactly the temporal displacement is expected to start:
+The enhanced message enables the TCD to tell other props when exactly the temporal displacement is expected to start:

 ```
 |<------------- acceleration ------------->|<-Temporal displacement->|<--speedo deceleration--->|